RafLew84/NEtCAT_LFA/README.md

 ## Typical Workflow

-1. **Load data**: Use `File > Open...` to import an STM file.
-The metadata panel displays scan dimensions and acquisition settings.
+1. **Load data**: Use `File > Open...` to import STM files.
+Each image is added as a separate root in the history panel (e.g., “Original Image 1”, “Original Image 2”), letting you run a single analysis across multiple scans.
-2. **Preprocess**: Apply one or more preprocessing operations.
-Each operation creates a new entry in the history panel so you can branch and compare results.
-3. **Compute FFT**: Select the desired history node and choose `Analysis > Calculate FFT...` to generate a reciprocal space image.
+2. **Inspect metadata**: Select any history node to review original-file details and processing parameters in the metadata dock, including the source image label for derived nodes.
+3. **Preprocess**: Apply leveling, filtering, or denoising operations.
+Each step branches off its originating image, preserving the “Original Image N” grouping so you always know which scan you’re editing.
+4. **Compute FFT**: Choose a node from any image and run `Analysis > Calculate FFT...`; the dialog title indicates which original image the FFT belongs to.
+Use `Apply FFT` to append results without closing the dialog—handy for sampling multiple ROIs or parameter sets before you hit `Close`.
-4. **Analyze substrate**: In the FFT analysis dock, select your substrate, open `Select Substrate Spots...`, mark the primary Bragg peaks, and calculate the affine transform that corrects drift and distortions.
+5. **Analyze substrate**: In the FFT analysis dock, select your substrate, open `Select Substrate Spots...`, pick the primary Bragg peaks, and compute the affine transform that corrects drift and distortions.
-5. **Analyze adsorbate**: Create an adsorbate set, open `Select Adsorbate Spots...`, and pick the overlayer peaks.
-The substrate transform is applied automatically.
+6. **Analyze adsorbate**: Create adsorbate sets, open `Select Adsorbate Spots...`, and mark overlayer peaks.
+You can reuse substrate transforms from one image on FFTs derived from another.
-6. **Obtain parameters**: Use the analysis dock to compute lattice constants, angles, and transformation metrics.
-Optional dialogs cover domain wall periodicity and real space reconstruction.
+7. **Obtain parameters**: Use the analysis dock and specialized dialogs to compute lattice constants, domain wall periodicity, and real-space vectors.
-7. **Persist your work**: Save the session to resume later or share the state with collaborators.
+8. **Persist your work**: Save the session via `File > Save Analysis…`.
+Sessions now capture all images, history branches, and cross-image metadata.
+Reloading restores every “Original Image N” grouping so you can continue exactly where you left off or load legacy sessions saved before multi-image support was added.

 ## Quantitative Outputs